moneytree/mt-link-javascript-sdk/docs/README.md

 Since we are using PKCE/Code grant, we will have to exchange the `code` for a token.
 You can optionally pass `code` via options parameter or it will fallback to automatically extract it from the browser URL.

-Options for the, `codeVerifier` and `onboard` calls will use the default value from `init`, however if you explicitly pass a new value when calling `authorize` or `onboard` via the options parameter, make sure to reuse the same value when calling this API, otherwise the authentication server will throw an error due to a value mismatch.

 `code` will be invalidated (can be used only once) after exchanged for a token, it is your responsibility to store the token yourself as the SDK does not store it internally.

 Refer [here](https://www.oauth.com/oauth2-servers/pkce/authorization-code-exchange/) for more details.